 If you’re feeling somewhat discouraged in your role as caregiver, take heart; you are in good company.
 Providing home care for aging parents is one of the most complex roles we can fill: highly worthwhile on the one hand, while simultaneously frustrating and ever-evolving, regularly leading to feelings of uncertainty about whether we’re up to the challenge of providing the most effective care.

-It is no surprise that so many family caregivers grapple with some or all of these kinds of feelings:
+It is no surprise that so many family caregivers grapple with some or all of these kinds of feelings and emotions:

 - Guilt: Perhaps you may feel as if you’re not doing as much as you should in order to help your loved one, that you’re self-centered for seeking time away to yourself, or that you are unable to provide the assistance your loved one needs.

 - Helplessness: There are some circumstances when you may feel unequipped to solve the issues your parent is encountering.